btakita/backbone-signal/README.md

 backbone-signal
 ===============

-A rich Signal &amp; Slots api for Backbone Models.
+A rich Signal &amp; Slots api using Backbone.